melissamonk-NOAA/Vermilion_2021/doc/south.md

 et al. [-@Dick2007] and Pearson et al. [-@Pearson2008]; pp. 8 and 15-16] for
 further details.

-frog: Include a few sentences on why we didn't use PacFIN
+Commercial catches from 1978-present were pulled from the CALCOM database, which is stratified using an identical design as the pre-1978 data described above and ensured consistency of the port complex and gear groupings over the entire time series (1969-2020).
+Although available strata definitions within PacFIN do not match the design of the California commercial catch expansion [@Pearson19xx], the STAT was able to manually aggregate data from PacFIN to almost exactly match the CALCOM estimates (Figure \ref(fig:calcom-pacfin)).
+The STAT recommends that port complex and gear group definitions used to expand California commercial catch estimates be incorporated into PacFIN lookup tables to facilitate future comparisons, ensure consistency between the two systems, and help identify potential errors.

 *Commercial length and age composition data*

-Biological data from the commercial fisheries that landed vermilion rockfish were extracted from CALCOM.
-The CALCOM length composition data were catch-weighted to "expanded" length the raw length composition data.
-The length composition size by year are available in Figure \@ref(fig:len-data-COM-HKL) for the commercial hook-and-line fleet,
+Biological data (lengths) from the commercial fisheries that landed vermilion rockfish were extracted from CALCOM.
+The CALCOM length composition data were “expanded” (catch-weighted by stratum, then aggregated by region, gear group, and year) to better represent the size composition of the landed catch.
+.
+The length composition and mean lengthby year are available in Figures \@ref(fig:len-data-COM-HKL) and \@ref(fig:mean-com-len-data-COM-HKL) for the commercial hook-and-line fleet,

-and Figure \@ref(fig:len-data-COM-NET) for the commercial net fleet.
+\@ref(fig:len-data-COM-TWL) and \@ref(fig:mean-com-len-data-COM-TWL) for the commercial trawl fleet, and \@ref(fig:len-data-COM-NET and \@ref(fig:mean-com-len-data-COM-NET) for the commercial net fleet.
-Input sample sizes for commercial length composition varied depending on the available data source and are in Table \@ref(tab:length-sample-size).
+Input sample sizes for commercial length composition were based on the number of port samples and are in Table \@ref(tab:length-sample-size).
+Length compositions with fewer than 30 measured fish in a region/gear/year combination were not included in the model likelihood.

-Commercial discard length compositions from \gls{wcgop} were provided on 17 Nov 2020 by Andi Stephens (NWFSC).
+Commercial discard length compositions from WCGOP were provided on 17 Nov 2020 by Andi Stephens (NWFSC).
 Only 224 vermilion were measured statewide from 2004-2018.
 The sparse discard length composition data were not considered for use in the model as discarded catch is a small fraction of the overall commercial landings.